evandongen/mysql-connector-j-issue/README.md

-In mysql-connector-j 9.2.0, the frank framework tests fail when updating a field in an updatable ResultSet.
+In `mysql-connector-j` version 9.2.0, the Frank!framework tests fail when updating a field in an updatable ResultSet.
+This might be related to the following commit:
+`Fix for Bug#71143 (Bug#17967091), Calling ResultSet.updateRow should not set all field values in UPDATE.` as mentioned in the [release notes](https://github.com/mysql/mysql-connector-j/blob/release/9.x/CHANGES).

-This repository sets up a simple scenario to reproduce this, by providing a mysql `docker-compose.yml` with the right structure in `init.sql`.
-When you start the version as committed, you'll see that the unit test will work.
-This test is a representable scenario, similar to the situation in the frank framework.
+This repository sets up a simple scenario to reproduce this, by providing a mysql `docker-compose.yml` with the right database structure in `init.sql`.
+When you start the version as committed, you'll see that the `MysqlTestApplicationTests` unit test will work.
+This test is a representable scenario for the situation in the frank framework.
 See the [ResultSet2FileSender](https://github.com/frankframework/frankframework/blob/master/core/src/main/java/org/frankframework/jdbc/ResultSet2FileSender.java#L95) in the Frank!Framework github repository.

 If you umcomment the mysql-connector-j version in `pom.xml`, the unit test will fail.
 Somehow the number of parameters is calculated differently in 9.2.0 compared to 9.1.0, resulting in the following stacktrace: